 fi

-is a directory INTEGER1 -eq INTEGER2
+-f is a file-d is a directory INTEGER1 -eq INTEGER2

 INTEGER1 is equal to INTEGER2